Alex G: Musical style

 Giannascoli's music is often characterized as indie rock with a lo-fi aesthetic due to him recording all his music by himself in his home.
 He is frequently compared to singer-songwriter Elliott Smith, who is an influence of his.
 Other comparisons include Built to Spill and the Martinis.

 The Philadelphia Inquirer praised him as "a particularly gifted melody writer" whose "fuzzy, sometimes distorted songs, which hark back to slightly askew 1990s bands such as Pavement, can't hide his skill as a pop craftsman and a constructor of elliptical narratives that call for repeated listening."
 He stated that his creative process consists of him usually working alone in his room with his guitar and adding other instruments later.
 When asked about working in a professional recording studio, he replied, "I feel like I'm eventually going to have to do that, but I just don't want to.
 Because I don't know how to work all that stuff, and I don't want anyone else to have control.
 I just want to follow my own ideas, and I'm uncomfortable doing it any other way."

-Despite being formerly hesitant to record his music in professional studios, Giannascoli's God Save the Animals was studio-recorded with help from Jacob Portrait during the Covid-19 pandemic.
+Despite being formerly hesitant to record his music in professional studios, Giannascoli's God Save the Animals was studio-recorded with help from Jacob Portrait during the COVID-19 pandemic.

+Personal life

+Giannascoli has been in a relationship with violinist Molly Germer since 2017.
+Germer has provided violin and background vocals for every Alex G album since Rocket, and occasionally plays with the band live.
+The couple have a son born in 2023.